mrcsrsch/Careers-in-MNEs/data/source_data/README.txt

-Place the source data files in the appropriate subfolders folder.
+Place the source data files in the appropriate subfolders.
+Note that firm-level data can be drawn from an SQL server.
 See overall README.